manuGil/lecture-notes/git-notes.md

 $ git diff
 ```

-> Shows the difference between the current state of the repository, and the most recently recorded version (last commit)
+> Shows the difference between the current state of the repository, and the most recently recorded version (last commit).
+More about the [meaning of the ouput of 'git diff'](https://www.atlassian.com/git/tutorials/saving-changes/git-diff)

 #### c.
 Add and Commit
 ```shell